LvBaolu/Mixtral_V2/README.md

 ## Run

-- You can execute the `simple_inference.py` script to
+- You can execute the `simple_inference.py` script to first test the model.
+It has proved